complexlogic/rsgain/README.md

 # rsgain
 **rsgain** (**r**eally **s**imple **gain**) is a ReplayGain 2.0 tagging utility for Windows, macOS, and Linux. rsgain applies loudness metadata tags to your files, while leaving the audio stream untouched.
 A ReplayGain-compatible player will dynamically adjust the volume of your tagged files during playback.

 rsgain is designed with a "batteries included" philosophy, allowing a user to scan their entire music library without requiring external scripts or other tools.
-It aims to strike the perfect balance between power and simplicity by providing [multiple user interfaces](#usage).
-See the [Design Philosophy](#design-philosophy) for more information.
+It aims to strike the perfect balance between power and simplicity by providing multiple user interfaces.
+See [Usage](#usage) for more information.

 ## Installation
 Binary packages are available for some platforms on the [Release Page](https://github.com/complexlogic/rsgain/releases).
 You can also build the program youself, see [BUILDING](docs/BUILDING.md).